mcaliman/mcaliman.github.io/_posts/en/R/2016-04-01-r-lang-interfaces-with-the-outside world.md

 encoding = getOption("encoding"))
 ```

-description is the name of the file open is a code indicating
+The `description` is the name of the file, and `open` is a code indicating:

 * "r" read only
 * "w" write (and initialization of a new file)
 * "a" append
 * "rb", "wb", "ab" read,write, or append in binary mode (Windows)

-In general, shortcuts are powerful tools for navigating files or other external objects.
-In practice, we often do not need to deal with the link interface directly .
+In general, shortcuts are powerful tools for navigating files.
+In practice, we often do not need to interact with the connection interface directly.

 ```r
 con <- file('foo.txt', 'r')